biopragmatics/oquat/docs/unknowns/source/bao.md

 | BILS:0000109 |        1 | [UBERON:0000109](http://purl.obolibrary.org/obo/UBERON_0000109) |
 | BILS:0000113 |        1 | [UBERON:0000113](http://purl.obolibrary.org/obo/UBERON_0000113) |

-## `BSA` (3)
+## `BSA`

+There are 3 usages of `BSA` in `bao`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BSA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BSA).

 | curie       |   usages | nodes                                                           |
 |-------------|----------|-----------------------------------------------------------------|